mbaneshi/course-md-season2/season2.md

 Lastly, the fourth type of authentication emphasizes the deliberate lack of authentication.
 In certain scenarios, not authenticating messages becomes a security measure.
 For instance, in a decentralized staking pool requiring censorship resistance, a message handler could forego authentication, allowing anyone to trigger the message while incorporating other protective measures.

 In summary, TON employs four authentication types: external signature-based authentication, internal authentication by message sender, DNA checks for code/data verification, and intentional lack of authentication for specific use cases requiring censorship resistance.
 Each method serves distinct purposes in building secure and flexible decentralized applications.

+Certainly, here's a more polished and professionally rephrased version:

+"The Telegram Open Network (TON) is a complex system, with its model of transaction costs and fees standing out as particularly intricate.
+In this exploration, we delve into the significance of understanding these fees.
+TON, being a public network, is susceptible to attacks by any party.
+Consequently, safeguarding this shared resource from denial-of-service attacks requires careful consideration of any non-trivial costs borne by participants.

+Within TON, three primary fee categories exist: gas costs, rent, and message fees.
+Gas costs, originating from Ethereum, represent the computation platform's fuel for executing code.
+Adjusting gas prices in response to fluctuations in the TON coin's value ensures that the real cost of execution is reflected.

+TON differs from Ethereum and Bitcoin by not imposing a market for the scarce gas or block size.
+Instead, it scales infinitely, allowing validators to earn higher fees during periods of increased network load.
+Mechanically, the TON Virtual Machine (TVM) checks each instruction for correctness during code execution, reducing the sender's balance by the gas cost incurred.

+The second cost category is rent, defined as the cost per bit of data stored by a contract per second.
+Rent is charged when a transaction begins, based on the contract's storage size and the time since the previous transaction.

+The third category encompasses fees for importing, creating outgoing messages, and updating contract storage.
+These fees, applied per message or byte, play a role in the action phase when contracts create outgoing messages.

+Designing smart contracts requires careful consideration of gas and rent payments to prevent issues like running out of gas or being frozen due to depleted rent.
+Decentralized apps can rely on users topping up contract balances.
+Additionally, by placing gas and execution costs on senders, you can ensure an upper bound on execution costs, with excess funds returned in a separate message.

+To enhance user experience, a common pattern involves sending excess coins back to the sender's address.
+Finally, designing contracts with a constant cost in terms of storage and computation enhances predictability and mitigates the risk of entering inconsistent states or running out of funds."